Electrical Characteristics of Bicycle Dynamos

 For measuring the electrical characteristics of bicycle dynamos, I've created this instrument.
 It measures the speed of a bike based on the rpm of the dynamo:

+This equiment is built from a Panasonic flashlight and a Trelock FC 404 bicycle computer.
+It includes additional circuitry (see below) to slice the AC voltage from the dynamo and divide it to a lower frequency that the bicycle computer can handle.
+Initially, I designed this with a cheap no-name bicycle computer.
+I soon found that this does some terrible rounding at higher speeds.
+I switched to a branded item, the Trelock FC 404.
+It displays the decimals of the speed and it does so correctly.
 To properly set the wheel circumference in the bicycle computer, it's necessary to know the diameter of the dynamo wheel as well as the number of magnet poles.
 Most sidewall dynamos have 8 poles - you can feel 8 steps per rotation of the wheel (and measure 4 full sine waves per rotation).
-Refer to the formula below.
+Refer to the formula below. |

 Other tools used for the measurements below are multimeters, oscilloscope, a lab power supply and an adjustable current sink based on the LM317T linear regulator IC.